This post may contain affiliate links. For more information, read my disclosure policy.

 Not many rich and indulgent chocolatey desserts can be made with only 2 ingredients.
 I’m trying to think of one as I type and nothing is coming to mind…except this recipe, obviously.
 So, what’s the #2 ingredient?
 Liquid.
 You need something liquidy so that the gooey chocolate spread will freeze into a pop.

-Since more chocolate is always better, the second ingredient had to be chocolate too: Almond Breeze Chocolate Almond Milk.
+Since more chocolate is always better, the second ingredient had to be chocolate too: your favorite chocolate milk!

 More chocolate > Less chocolate #truth